karannavani/wdi-project-one/README.md

 <p align="center"><img src="https://thumbs.gfycat.com/WeepySevereGrayling-size_restricted.gif"></p>

 ---
+# Blockers
+* **Game Reset** – As my code grew in complexity, it became harder to keep track of all the variables and intervals I was running.
+This caused issues with the reset functionality of the game, where the game still continues to run even after a collision.

+---
 # Wins
 * **Collision** – Figuring out collision detection turned out to be quite a challenge, since I had to figure out how to compare the position of the character against the position of the columns.